“The people will believe what the media tells them they believe.”

 “BP’s annual report on proved global oil reserves says that as of the end of 2013, Earth has nearly 1.688 trillion barrels of crude, which will last 53.3 years at current rates of extraction.
 This figure is 1.1 percent higher than that of the previous year.
 In fact, during the past 10 years proven reserves have risen by 27 percent, or more than 350 billion barrels.”

-Depletion of world’s oil reserves will bring an end to the American currency, economy, its capitalism and consequently destabilise the entire world.
+Depletion of world’s oil reserves will drastically reduce the demand for American currency, which would ultimately destroy its economy, capitalism and consequently destabilise the entire world.

 “Qatar has proposed a gas pipeline from the Gulf to Turkey in a sign the emirate is considering a further expansion of exports from the world’s biggest gasfield after it finishes an ambitious programme to more than double its capacity to produce liquefied natural gas (LNG).”